 In 2011, I published The Communist Experience in the Twentieth Century: A Global History through Sources (Oxford University Press.
 Through a collection of carefully selected documents, some presented for the first time in English translation, the book seeks to provide an inside look at how people around the world subjectively experienced, and contributed to, global communism.

-My current book project is entitled Refugee Worlds: The Spanish Civil War, Soviet Socialism, Franco's Spain, and Memory Politics.
+My current book project is entitled Displaced: From the Soviet Union to Franco’s Spain in the Cold War.
 The general questions that frame the project are the following: what were the global consequences of the transnational lives set in motion by the defeat of the Spanish Republic in the Spanish Civil War (1936-1939)?
 How do civil wars, and the refugee movements they propel, transform domestic polities, international systems, and transnational institutions?
 To address these issues, I examine the "refugee worlds" of the nearly 5000 child refugees, political exiles, and other Spaniards who fled to the USSR during or shortly after the Spanish Civil War.
 By "refugee worlds," I mean the political, social, economic and cultural conjunctures that they imported in displacement, the unfamiliar societies in which they found themselves, and the new structures they helped to create.

 - Young, Glennys.
 The Communist Experience in the Twentieth Century: A Global History through Sources.
 New York: Oxford University Press, 2011.
 Print.